 After listing the resource, input the CEC Plant/Unit Identifier (CEC ID) number in the appropriate column.
-Out-of-state resources are identified with an Energy

-Information Agency identification (EIA ID) number.
+Out-of-state resources are identified with an Energy Information Administration identification (EIA ID) number.
 If available, also input the California ISO ID resource identification code (Resource ID) for resources that are within the California ISO service territory.
-See the instructions below on how to obtain the correct identifier number, then select the fuel type from the drop down menu in the Fuels column.
+See the instructions below on how to obtain the correct identifier number.